Advanced Docker Image Optimization: Comparing Tools and Techniques

 brew install docker-slim

-# Check the official GitHub releases for the latest version
+# Check the official release page for the package name for your platform.

 Basic Usage Example